Mobile App Marketing – The Ultimate Guide for Beginners

 Now, those are some of the proven tricks that I’ll be explaining through this guide.
 What’s more, you get to learn how to draw up a mobile app marketing plan, plus all the critical factors you should take into account before and after marketing your mobile app.

 The Growth of Mobile App Usage and the Current Global Mobile App Market

 Back in 2014, at least according to a study conducted by Nielsen, mobile users were spending an average of 30 hours each month interacting with their smartphones.

-That number has most probably grown since then, considering the ever exponential growth of mobile tech, and the fact that users are spending 65% more time on their phones every two years.
+That number has probably grown quite substantially since then, considering the ever exponential growth of mobile tech, and the fact that users are spending 65% more time on their phones every two years.

 On average, a smartphone user will interact with 30 apps per month, and 9 per day.
 When you factor in Nelson’s figures, each installed app, cumulatively, is opened for more than 1 hour per month.

 Important Factors To Consider Before Marketing Your App

 1. Purpose of Your Mobile App